 You are here

-Whether your interests are focused or varied, our faculty and advising deans support your intellectual inquisitiveness and initiative.
-They will help you put together an academic plan to make the most of your four years here and put you on the path to a bright future.
+Whether your interests are focused or varied, our faculty and advising deans are here to support your intellectual inquisitiveness and initiative.

 Faculty advisors are your go-to source for information about major requirements.
 You can find your faculty advisor in Student Center under "program advisor."